maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 Both LDA and QDA have closed form solutions and so next we move to introduce general linear classifiers and the first such linear classifier we meet is the [perceptron](#perceptron) algorithm.

-The [appendix](#hyperplanes) provides some results and explanation of the geometry of hyperplanes for linear classifiers.
+The [appendix](#hyperplanes) provides some results and an explanation of the geometry of hyperplanes for linear classifiers.

 <a name="approaches"></a>
 <hr class="with-margin">